Scimitar-winged piha: Vocal and non-vocal sounds

 The scimitar-winged piha sings during a "spiraling, falling" display flight, "a loud, piercing, high tseee'e'e'e'e tsueee? with three mechanically produced fft sounds at the start, middle, and end of [the] vocal phrase".
 Its calls are "an explosive chorus, loud, squeaky, conversational phrases, for example: PEEKsweeA'WEEK!".

 Status

 The IUCN originally in 1988 assessed the scimitar-winged piha as being of Least Concern but since 2000 as Vulnerable.
 It has a limited range and its estimated population of between 600 and 1700 mature individuals is believed to be decreasing.
 "Road construction, low-intensity agriculture, selective logging and, at lower altitudes, clearance for plantations of tea, coffee and coca affect its habitat, although extensive areas of largely undisturbed forest remain...[c]limate change may cause a rapid reduction in range size within the next few decades."
-It is considered rare an local in Peru but is found in several protected areas in Peru and Bolivia.
+It is considered rare and localized in Peru but is found in several protected areas in Peru and Bolivia.